 This series focuses on the joyo kanji (常用漢字), the most frequently used characters.
 It includes various reference tools that make this much more than a collection of photos, allowing you to interact with the characters in new ways that will bring your kanji study routine to life.
 You’ll also find brief notes on culture that enrich the context of the photos and make for easier retention of the characters and their meaning.

 I strive to take photos that will interest you beyond their language content, so that you’ll be more likely to remember what you learn here, and even if you don’t study the language.
 To receive the latest installment automatically, please subscribe to my RSS feed or email list.

-If you’re studying Japanese, the following will get you started and help you to get the most out of my Kanji Kanban series of Japanese signs.
+If you study Japanese, the following will get you started and help you to get the most out of my Kanji Kanban series of Japanese signs.